-The 4 step Grievance procedure is developed in order to provide a process for any student to express a grievance, complaint, or dissatisfaction.
+The 3 step Grievance procedure is developed in order to provide a process for any student to express a grievance, complaint, or dissatisfaction.

-Step One - Student should submit the grievance to the instructor.
-The instructor will review and respond to the grievance within three business days.
+Step One - Student should submit the grievance to their primary instructor.
+The primary instructor will review and respond to the grievance within ten business days.

-Step Two - If the student and instructor are unable to resolve the issue, the grievance should be brought to the attention of the Student Advisor within 72 hours days.
-The Student Advisor will review and respond to the grievance within five business days.
+Step Two - If the student and instructor are unable to resolve the issue, the grievance should be brought to the attention of the Student Advisor.
+The Student Advisor will review and respond to the grievance within ten business days.

-Step Three - If the decision rendered by the Student Advisor is not satisfactory to the student, the student may appeal to the Program Director within 72 hours.
-The Program Director will review and respond to the grievance within five business days.
+Step Three - If the decision rendered by the Student Advisor is not satisfactory to the student, the student may appeal to the Program.
+The Program Director will review and respond to the grievance within ten business days.

-Step Four - If the decision rendered by the Program Director is not satisfactory to the student, the student may appeal to the school President within 72 hours.
-Within five days the President will make a final decision regarding this issue.
-The decision of the President will be final.
+Step Four - If the decision rendered by the Program Director is not satisfactory to the student, the student may appeal to the school President.
+The President will make a final decision regarding this issue.